feather logo

 Hiding way up in the tree canopy, a tawny owl roosts during the daytime.
 Their perfectly coloured feathers blends easily into its surroundings.

-• rabbit
+• swallow

 • powerful